Pros and Cons of Using Cheques for Business Banking?

-Cheques have been around for longer than we may think, with the first cheque thought to have been written in the 17th century in England.
+Cheques have been around for longer then we may think, with the first cheque thought to have been written in the 17th century in England.

-They, of course, came into their own in the 20th century though with almost every bank account offering a cheque book and balancing that book became just another household chore.
+They, of course, came into their own in the 20th century though with almost every bank account offering a checkbook and balancing that book became just another household chore.

 It would be naive to think that the use of cheques as a form of payment is still universally popular and it is a payment method which is on the decline.

 A 2017 report commissioned by BNP Paribas found that cheque use fell by 13.5% in 2015, which followed a decade-long decline in the use of the paper payment from which has more than halved since the early years of the new century.

 It’s not hard to see why the use of cheques as a form of payment has fallen so rapidly.
 For a start, a payment by cheque can take longer to get into your account, and, as a result of this, more and more businesses are reluctant to accept cheques as payment.

 The time taken for funds to be transferred is one major factor in the decline of cheque use but by no means the only one.

 Processing cheques can take longer and incur costs and fees for all parties, with extra charges for cheques which bounce, also a factor that needs to be taken into account.